Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 UL Monroe Stats and Trends

-- The Warhawks are 3-4 ATS when underdogs by 3.5 points or more this season.
+- So far this year, the Warhawks have been installed as underdogs by a 3.5-point margin or more seven times and are 3-4 ATS in those matchups.

-- UL Monroe's games this season have gone over the total in five out of eight opportunities (62.5%).
+- UL Monroe's games this season have hit the over on five of eight set point totals (62.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.